Lod3/obj-validator/README.md

 **Linux:** the binary is a statically-bundled ELF that includes its own Python interpreter and tkinter.
 It runs on most modern distributions without further dependencies.
 Tested on Fedora 40+.
 On older glibc versions the binary may not start; in that case build on the oldest target distribution.

-### Distributing builds

-After building on each platform, copy the resulting executable from `tools/dist/` to a shared location (NAS, SharePoint, GitHub release, ...).
-End users only need that one file.

-When you publish a new version, the executable for each platform must be rebuilt on its own platform.
-The `build.py --clean` flag ensures a fresh build.

 ---

 ## What the tool checks